nathanforester/FlaskDeploymentCloud/README.md

 - This approach has been rather complicated - a private key has to be generated on the jenkins instance as jenkins user with 'NOPASSWD' enabled in sudo visudo.

-- This approach worked but the VMs need to be reconfigured if testing daily.